Illustration of three skaters by Abby E. Underwood

 Advertisements for ice shows at the Terrace Garden, Morrison Hotel , Chicago, Muehlebach Hotel in Kansas City and Thomas Healy's Golden Glades, New York City

 Skating blossomed on the West Coast too.
 Rinks in Portland and Seattle were doing record business and in 1916, four rinks opened in California.
-The first was a rink at the Portola-Louvre Café on Powell and Market Streets in San Francisco called the Winter Garden.
+The first was a rink at the Portola-Louvre Café on Powell and Market Streets in San Francisco called Tate's Winter Garden.
 One of its big attractions was a 'Kostume Kandy Karnival' on ice, where all those skating in costume were given boxes of candy.
 The second was a twenty six by thirty six foot artificial ice rink at the Cafe Bristol in Los Angeles called the Ice Palace.
 The rink had a midnight blue lighting system and was decorated with stars to give the illusion of "moonlight in the Arctics".
 The rink offered matinee ice shows and well as skating sessions during dinner hour.
 Among the many performers at this rink were Gladys Lamb, Bobby McLean, Lora Jean Carlisle, June Rogers and Jack Davies, barrel jumper Gordon Thompson, 'ice comedians and polar clowns' Steele and Winslow and Russian figure skater Hala Kosloff.
 Among the instructors were Chicago's Grace Allen and Harley Davidson, the father of Canadian skating sensation Mabel Davidson.